gbv/paia/paia.md

 { "doc" : [ { "item" : "..." } ] }
 ~~~~

-## Special request parameters
+Most parts of PAIA core request parameters and JSON response can be mapped to
+RDF as defined by [PAIA Ontology].

+## URL query fields

-The following special request parameters can be added to any request as URL query parameters:
+The following special request parameters can be added to any request as URL
+query fields:

+access_token:
+  : An [access token](#access-tokens-and-scopes) can be sent either as URL
+    query parameter or as HTTP request header.
 callback
   : A JavaScript callback method name to return JSONP instead of JSON.
 The
     callback MUST only contain alphanumeric characters and underscores.
 If a